Not Fucking Around Coalition: Activities

-On October 3, over 400 members of the NFAC along with over 200 other armed protesters marched in downtown Lafayette, Louisiana.
+On October 3, 2020, over 400 members of the NFAC along with over 200 other armed protesters marched in downtown Lafayette, Louisiana.
 This demonstration was sparked after United States Representative Clay Higgins made threats against protesters who showed up armed regarding the shooting of Trayford Pellerin at the hands of police.
-Johnson along with other speakers gave speeches at the Parc San Souci, urging members to continue protesting.
+Johnson and other speakers gave speeches at the Parc San Souci, urging members to continue protesting.
 A protest attendee, not associated with the NFAC, was arrested after accidentally discharging a handgun.
 No one was injured.
 Afterwards, the group marched and left.

-On November 2, Kansas City-based activist Keiajah Brooks announced via Twitter that she was under protection from the NFAC after multiple alleged instances of harassment committed by officers from the Kansas City Police Department.
-A week prior, she went viral online shortly after a video was released of her criticizing the local city commissioners for “choosing profits over people” as well as her push for the Police Chief Rick Smith to resign.
+On November 2, 2020, Kansas City-based activist Keiajah Brooks announced via Twitter that she was under protection from the NFAC after multiple alleged instances of harassment committed by officers from the Kansas City Police Department.
+A week prior, she went viral online shortly after a video was released of her criticizing the local city commissioners for "choosing profits over people" as well as her push for the Police Chief Rick Smith to resign.

-On December 3, Johnson was arrested by the FBI for allegedly aiming his rifle at police officers during protests about Breonna Taylor's killing.
-He was later federally indicted the following year on February 24, 2021, and has since been found guilty.
-In November 2022, he was sentenced to 7 years and 2 months in prison along with 3 years of supervision after completion of the term.
+On December 3, 2020, Johnson was arrested by the FBI for allegedly aiming his rifle at police officers during protests about Breonna Taylor's killing.
+He was federally indicted on February 24, 2021, and was found guilty.
+In November 2022, he was sentenced to 7 years and 2 months in prison, with 3 years of supervision after completion of the term.
+He is currently incarcerated at Ashland FCI.

-On June 23, 2021, former NFAC member Othal "Ozone" Wallace shot and critically wounded Daytona Beach Police Department Officer Jason Raynor in the head whilst he was conducting a "proactive patrol".
+On June 23, 2021, former NFAC member Othal "Ozone" Wallace, 29, shot and killed Daytona Beach Police Department Officer Jason Raynor, 26, whilst he was responding a 911 call and checking a suspicious vehicle.
 He then attempted to disable the bodycam worn by the officer.
 Three days later, Wallace was arrested after police found out he was hiding at an alleged NFAC-affiliated property in DeKalb County, Georgia.
 According to Daytona Beach Police Chief Jakari Young, four other people were at the said property, along with multiple firearms, multiple flashbangs, body armor, and ammunition.

 The NFAC stated Othal Wallace was terminated from the organization on January 21, 2021.
-They also said they were not affiliated with the property as reported, claiming that it was owned by another ex-NFAC member.
+They said they were not affiliated with the property as reported, claiming that it was owned by another ex-NFAC member.
+In October 2023, Othal Wallace was sentenced to 30 years in prison for the murder of the police officer.